mister-ben/Brightcove-Wordpress-Simple/README.md

 Brightcove-Wordpress
 ====================
-`brightcove-wordpress-simple.php` is intended as a simple way to add a player to Wordpress.
+This is intended as a simple way to add a player to Wordpress.
+You just need to get the URL for the video from the Video Cloud studio.

 # Installation
-* In Worpress Admin, go to **Plugins > Add New** then click on the link to upload a plugin from a zip file.
+* In Wordpress Admin, go to **Plugins > Add New** then click on the link to upload a plugin from a zip file.
 * Upload the zip file
 * Activate the plugin